Lorrin Andrews

-Lorrin Andrews (April 29, 1795 – September 29, 1868) was an early American missionary to Hawaii and judge.
+Lorrin Andrews (April 29, 1795 – September 29, 1868) was an early American missionary to Hawaii and a judge.
 He opened the first post-secondary school for Hawaiians called Lahainaluna Seminary, prepared a Hawaiian dictionary and several works on the literature and antiquities of the Hawaiians.
 His students published the first newspaper, and were involved in the first case of counterfeiting currency in Hawaii.
 He later served as a judge and became a member of Hawaii's first Supreme Court.

 Life

 Lorrin Andrews was born in East Windsor, Connecticut, on April 29, 1795.
 He graduated from Jefferson College, Pennsylvania, and attended Princeton Theological Seminary.
 He married Mary Ann Wilson from Washington, Kentucky on August 16, 1827.

 The marriage produced seven children: son Lorrin Jr. (1828–1857), daughters Elizabeth Maria (1830–1868), Sarah (October 10, 1832 – 1899), sons Robert Wilson (1837–1921), Samuel (1839–1911), William (1842–1919), and daughter Mary Ellen (1844–1930).
 Sarah would marry Asa Goodale Thurston, son of Asa and Lucy Goodale Thurston, earlier missionaries from the first company to the islands.
 Sarah's son, Lorrin Andrews Thurston, played a pivotal role in later Hawaiian history.

 He sailed for the Hawaiian Islands in November 1827, on the ship Parthian.
 The physician Gerrit P. Judd was also in this third company from the American Board of Commissioners for Foreign Missions.

 He was assigned to the mission at Lahaina, Hawaii on the island of Maui which had been established by William Richards in 1823.

 He moved to Honolulu in 1845 where he died on September 29, 1868.